Dual Use Research of Concern (DURC)

 • Yersinia pestis

-If you have any questions or concerns, please contact Sheera Gaskin, Director of Research Integrity and Assurance or Meagan Fitzpatrick, Environmental Health and Biological Safety Officer.
+If you have any questions or concerns, please contact RIA's IBC Office or Meagan Fitzpatrick, Environmental Health and Biological Safety Officer.

 United States Government Policy for Institutional Oversight of Life Sciences DURC